-- A. Conditional Use Permit: Under the enabling authority granted by NH RSA §674:21 II, the following uses are only permitted in the Wetlands Conservation Overlay District pursuant to the issuance of a conditional use permit by the Planning Board provided that all of the conditions listed in article 9.1.6.B below are met. - 1.
-Construction of roads and other access ways, parking areas, utilities, structures, drainage systems, wells and other site improvements that impact the Wetlands Conservation Overlay District, provided that the proposed construction is essential to the productive use of land not within the Wetlands Conservation Overlay District. - 2.
-If prime wetlands are involved then the following: Agriculture activities including grazing, hay production, truck gardening and silage production provided that such use is shown not to cause increases in surface or groundwater contamination by pesticides or other toxic or hazardous substance and that such use will not cause or contribute to soil erosion.
+- A. Conditional Use Permit: Under the enabling authority granted by NH RSA §674:21 II and as amended from time to time, the following uses are only permitted in the Wetlands Conservation Overlay District pursuant to the issuance of a conditional use permit by the Planning Board.
+Before the Planning Board undertakes a conditional use review, the applicant shall make application, on forms provided in the Planning Department, to the Conservation Commission for review and comment.
+The application shall document the degree of permanent and temporary impact and detail how the conditions listed in article 9.1.6.B below are met.
+The Planning Board shall consider the comments or recommendations from the Conservation Commission prior to acting upon a Conditional Use Permit. - 1.
+Site development such as but not limited to construction of roads and other access ways, parking areas, utilities, structures, drainage systems, water impoundment and other site improvements that impact the Wetlands Conservation Overlay District. - 2.
+Agricultural activities within the 100' prime wetland buffer including grazing, hay production, truck